Community-led development "The Apache Way"

 This document is a quick overview of FreeBSD Jails at the ASF.
 Intended for PMCs with some notes for infra folk too.
-It is incomplete, please email infrastructure@ with any queries you might have and to therefore help us complete this document.
+It is incomplete, please email users@infra with any queries you might have and to therefore help us complete this document.

 Note that virtual machines are also available for operating systems other than FreeBSD.
 We don't seem to have documentation on those so far but as an example INFRA-4515 should provide enough info about how to get and use such a VM.